 This is mainly because there still isn’t really a definitive answer as to what causes pattern hair loss (androgenetic alopecia) .
 Scientists believe baldness is largely due to a genetic sensitivity to DHT, worsened by poor blood flow.
 However, there are many other potential causes of hair loss.

 Although there are many treatments that you can undergo to prevent or stop hair loss, one of the newer treatments that are gaining popularity is Stemoxydine.

 Stemoxydine is a topical hair loss treatment that’s classified as a prolyl-4-hydroxylase (P4H) inhibitor.
-The treatment is designed to promote hair regrowth by mimicking hypoxic conditions in stem cells .
-Hypoxia, or oxygen deprivation, has been shown to stimulate hair growth by inducing the anagen phase of the hair growth cycle .
+The treatment is designed to promote hair growth by mimicking hypoxic conditions in stem cells .
+Hypoxia, or oxygen deprivation, has been shown to stimulate hair growth by inducing the anagen (growing) phase of the hair growth cycle .